Dharmaram College

 The aim of Dharmaram is to form holistically, spiritually, intellectually and culturally future generation priests who are prepared to commit themselves to the service of the Church and the world.

-Dharmaram Vidya Kshetram Pontifical Athenaeum
+Pontifical Athenaeum Dharmaram Vidya Kshetram

-Established at Dharmaram College, Dharmaram Vidya Kshetram Pontifical Athenaeum of Philosophy, Theology and Canon Law is an ecclesiastical research institution of higher learning.
+Pontifical Athenaeum Dharmaram Vidya Kshetram (DVK) is an ecclesiastical research university of higher learning established by the Dicastery for Culture and Education, Vatican.
 In the year 1965, it became affiliated to the Pontifical Gregorian University in Rome, and was later established as a Pontifical Athenaeum by charter from Vatican, under the direction of the Congregation for Catholic Education, and is empowered to award academic degrees up to PhD in Philosophy and Theology, and Licentiate in Philosophy, Theology, Canon Law, and Formative Spirituality and Counselling.